-The carrying amounts of other assets except for inventories, deferred tax assets, investment property measured at fair value and non-current assets classified as held for sale are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
+The carrying amounts of other assets except for inventories, contract assets, deferred tax assets and investment property measured at fair value are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
 For goodwill and intangible assets that have indefinite useful lives or that are not yet available for use, the recoverable amount is estimated each period at the same time.